Ernst-von-Bergmann-Kaserne: History

-When the barracks were acquired by the U.S. forces in 1950, they were renamed to Warner Kaserne.
+When the barracks were acquired by the U.S. Army in 1950, they were renamed to Warner Kaserne.
 The huge main building (earlier on number 1701; today number 1) was the second largest after the Pentagon, which was used by the U.S. Army.

-After the US returned the barracks to the Bundeswehr in 1968 it was rebuilt from 1973 to 1980.
+After the U.S. Army returned the barracks to the Bundeswehr in 1968 it was rebuilt from 1973 to 1980.
 Since 1980 the main user has been the Bundeswehr Medical Academy.

-Disbanded users were the Medical Instruction Battalion 851, the Reserve Hospital Group 7609 and a branch of the former Military Hospital Amberg.
-The "Emil-von-Bering building" has served as a medical ambulance.
-Also the Bundeswehr Institutes of Radiobiology, of Microbiology, and of Pharmacology and Toxicology have been stationed in the barracks as well as the recruitment center for southern Germany Zentrum für Nachwuchsgewinnung Süd since the 1990s.
+Disbanded users were the Medical Instruction Battalion 851, the Reserve Hospital Group 7609 and a specialist outpatient clinic of the former Military Hospital Amberg, as well as the recruitment center for southern Germany "Zentrum für Nachwuchsgewinnung Süd".

+The Bundeswehr Institute of Radiobiology, the Bundeswehr Institute of Microbiology and the Bundeswehr Institute of Pharmacology and Toxicology have also been stationed in the barracks since they were founded as independent military units.